U.S. flag

 SECTION 1.
 PURPOSE.

-.01 This Order prescribes policies and sets forth responsibilities and procedures to be followed in the Department of Commerce (the Department) for implementing the National Environmental Policy Act of 1969 (NEPA) (42 United States Code 4321 et seq.) and the Council on Environmental Quality Regulations for Implementing the Procedural Provisions of NEPA (CEQ Regulations) as codified at Parts 1500-1508 of Title 40 of the Code of Federal Regulations.
+.01 This Order prescribes policies and sets forth responsibilities and procedures to be followed in the Department of Commerce (the Department) for implementing the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C. § 4321 et seq.).

 SECTION 2.
 SCOPE.

-.01 Policies and programs of the Department of Commerce Operating Units listed in Appendix A shall be planned, developed, and implemented so as to achieve the goals and to follow the procedures established by NEPA.
+.01 Policies and programs of the Department of Commerce Operating Units listed below shall be planned, developed, and implemented so as to achieve the goals and to follow the procedures established by NEPA.

-.04 The Assistant General Counsel for Administration and Transactions is the Department's Chief NEPA Officer and is responsible for overseeing the Department's implementation of NEPA.
-The Department's Chief NEPA Officer will also provide NEPA-related legal advice to those operating units without Operating Unit-specific NEPA policies and procedures.
+.03 The Assistant General Counsel for Transactions and Program Management is the Department’s Chief NEPA Officer and is responsible for overseeing the Department’s implementation of NEPA and providing NEPA-related legal advice to Operating Units as needed.

-.05 The Department's Chief NEPA Officer will facilitate compliance with NEPA, assure effective communication, and make available information to those in the Office of the Secretary and the designated Operating Unit NEPA Coordinators and provide a resource for decision makers who do not regularly have actions that affect the human environment.
+.04 The Department’s Chief NEPA Officer will facilitate compliance with NEPA, ensure effective communication, and serve a coordinating role with Operating Units in keeping the Office of the Secretary informed of NEPA developments and Operating Unit NEPA activities.

-.07 The Department's Chief NEPA Officer will assure that the Department files appropriate reports on NEPA, including CEQ's annual NEPA litigation survey.
+.06 The Department’s Chief NEPA Officer will ensure that the Department files appropriate reports on NEPA as may be requested or required by CEQ or Congress.

 SECTION 4.
 AUTHORITIES.